wp-plugins/highlight-search-terms/readme.txt

 = I still do not see any highlighting! =

-Due to a problem with jQuery's `$('body')` call in combination with many other scripts (like Google Ads, Analytics, Skype Check and other, even basic, javascript code) in the ever increasingly popular Firefox browser, I have had to limit the script search term wrapping to a particular div instead of the whole document body.
+Due to a problem with jQuery's `$('body')` call in combination with many other scripts (like Google Ads, Analytics, Skype Check and other javascript) in the ever increasingly popular Firefox browser, I have had to limit the script search term wrapping to a particular div instead of the whole document body.
 I chose div with class "hentry" since that is the most commonly used content layer class in WordPress themes.
 If that is not available, the script will look for divs #content then #main then #wrapper.
 However, in your particular theme, none of these divs might be available...

 Let's suppose your theme's index.php or single.php has no `<div <?php post_class() ?> ... >` but wraps the post/page content in a `<div id="common" class="content"> ... </div>`.
 You can do two things to solve this:

 A. Change your theme and stylesheet so the post/page content div has either `class="hentry"` or `<?php post_class() ?>`.
 TIP: Take a look at how it is done in the Default theme included in each WordPress release.
 But this might involve some real timeconsuming tinkering with your stylesheet and several theme template files.

-B. Change the source of wp-content/plugins/highlight-search-terms/hlst.php on line 61 so that the array contains your main content ID or class name.
+B. Change the source of wp-content/plugins/highlight-search-terms/hlst.php so that the array starting on line 55 contains your main content ID or class name.
 In the above example that can be either `'#common',` or `'.content',` where a prefix '#' is used for ID and '.' for class.

 C. Switch to a theme that does abide by the current WordPress conventions :)